Reconciliation: Islam, Democracy, and the West

-Reconciliation: Islam, Democracy, and the West (2008) is the last book by former Pakistani Prime Minister Benazir Bhutto.
+Reconciliation: Islam, Democracy, and the West is a 2008 book by Benazir Bhutto.
 The book was published after her assassination.

 Background

 At the time of Bhutto's death, the manuscript for her last book, to be called Reconciliation: Islam, Democracy and the West, had been received by HarperCollins.
 Mark Seigel had helped Bhutto to research to write this book and he said that Bhutto had been troubled by the way that extremists had hijacked the message of Islam.
 So she wanted him to compile all the assertions of extremist clerics and terrorists on democracy, pluralism, tolerance and then asked him confer with Islamic scholars and compile the Quranic references to the same subjects and line them out in an array, almost a spreadsheet, against the extremists.
 The book was published in February 2008.

 Content

 In Reconciliation, Bhutto recounts her final months in Pakistan and considers how to stem the tide of Islamic radicalism and to rediscover the values of tolerance and justice that she said lie at the heart of her religion.
 In the book Bhutto argued that democracy and Islam are completely compatible and the reason behind terrorism is not Islam but politics.